 Accurate, accessible supply chain data is the key ingredient that will improve retailers’ ability to respond to changes in customer demand – and protect margins – in the following ways:

 Are you ready for a sudden spike in demand?
 Is your system prepared for a delay by one of your main suppliers?
 Retailers can get on the front foot by assessing the accuracy of their inventory management.
-Our bespoke supply chain software, Vector, brings together stock data from all sales channels and across multiple warehouse and order fulfilment sites, as well as tracking freight status.
+Our bespoke supply chain software, Vector, brings together stock data from all sales channels and across multiple warehouses and order fulfilment sites, as well as tracking freight status.
 With a detailed, integrated overview of how a supply chain is performing now, retailers can quickly evaluate where improvements need to be made – before peak hits.

 The control tower view